nus-cs2113-AY1920S2/duke/docs/README.md

 5. help : Type `help` to access the help table again and follow the example format given for input.

+6. (IMPT) Do not use more than one escaping datetime or location keyword in a task.
+Eg : `deadline Complete CS2113 /by 2359 /by Friday`
+Eg: `event CFG /at /at NUS Utown`
+Doing so will result in data lost.
+(Fixing in progress)

 # Feedback, Bug Reports